MichelJonkman/turbo-5e/docs/rules/improved_healing.md

 - When you use a **healer's kit** to stabilize a dying creature, that creature also regains **1** **hit point**.
 - When you use a **healer's kit** to heal a creature, that creature can add it's **Constitution modifier** to the number of regained **hit points**.
 - With enough materials you can fashion a makeshift **healer's kit**, this kit can only be used by someone with this feat but using it does not benefit from this feat's other features.
 - As part of a short rest you can forgo using any hit dice yourself and instead focus on healing others.
-Choose a number of creatures equal to **4 + your proficiency bonus** that spend one or more **Hit Dice**, at the end of the short rest these creatures regain an additional **1d8** **hit points**.
+Choose a number of creatures equal to **4 + your proficiency bonus** that expend one or more **Hit Dice**, at the end of the short rest these creatures regain an additional **1d8** **hit points**.
 ###### _Maybe for more points if using skill trees_
 When you use a **healer's kit** to heal a creature, that creature can also add your proficiency modifier to the number of regained hit points.
 ***